 Pre-Labor

-Once you have spotted some or all of the early stage signs you will know you’re getting close.
-These signs usually show up a few days to a few hours before labor begins.
+Once you have spotted some or all of the early stage signs you will know you're getting close.
+The next step in the goat labor timeline is pre-labor.

 Extra Discharge